erythronelumbo/random-and-useless-stuff/README.md

-# Random and useful stuff
+# Random and useless stuff

 Some random mini-projects.
 Some of these may be a mess.